Tim Ross

-Timothy Jonathon Ross (nicknamed Rosso) is an Australian comedian, radio host, writer and television presenter.
+Timothy Ross (nicknamed Rosso) is an Australian comedian, radio host, writer, and television presenter.
 He began his career performing stand-up comedy with Merrick Watts as part of the duo Merrick and Rosso.
-He is now better known as the presenter of the ABC shows Streets of Your Town and Designing a Legacy, which reflect his personal enthusiasm for design and architecture.
+He is known as the presenter of the ABC Television shows Streets of Your Town and Designing a Legacy, which reflect his personal enthusiasm for design and architecture.

-Education
+Early life and education

+Ross grew up in Mount Eliza, Victoria, with his parents and two brothers.

-Ross studied drama and music at the Royal Melbourne Institute of Technology and La Trobe University, also in Melbourne, graduating as a Bachelor of Arts.
+He studied drama and music at the Royal Melbourne Institute of Technology.
+He then attended La Trobe University, also in Melbourne, graduating with a Bachelor of Arts majoring in history, theatre, and drama.

 Career

 Live performance

-Ross began his career in comedy, and first came together with Merrick Watts when they teamed up for a one off comedy show in 1996.
-They went on to appear in stand-up together very often, touring Australia and participating in many comedy festivals.
+Ross began his career in comedy, and first came together with Merrick Watts when they teamed up for a one-off comedy show in 1996.
+They went on to appear in stand-up together often, touring Australia and participating in many comedy festivals.
 They collaborated as authors too, co-authoring Merrick and Rosso, The Book and Merrick and Rosso, The Book Volume 2.
 As well as performing as a comedian, Ross has fronted the comedy band Black Rose, which opened the Vivofit festival in Melbourne and Sydney in 2009.

 Radio

 Ross began his careers with Merrick Watts at Triple J performing a weekly guest spot on the drive-time program on Triple J radio in 1998 as Merrick and Rosso.
-They became full-time presenters and then in 2001 they moved to newly launched commercial radio station Nova 96.9 for the breakfast radio shift.
-Co-hosts on the breakfast show included Katrina Blowers, Sami Lukis and Kate Ritchie.
+They became full-time presenters and then in 2001 they moved to newly-launched commercial radio station Nova 96.9 for the breakfast radio shift.
+Co-hosts on the breakfast show included Katrina Blowers, Sami Lukis, and Kate Ritchie.
 Ross left the successful radio program in 2009.
 At the end of 2011 Ross rejoined breakfast radio, signing for Sydney commercial radio station Mix 106.5 with co-host comedian Claire Hooper.

 In December 2012, Mix 106.5 announced that Ross and Hooper would be replaced by a new breakfast show with Sami Lukis and Yumi Stynes in 2013.
-Tim was appointed drive presenter on the Mix Network with anchor Matt Baseley.
+Ross was appointed Drive presenter on the Mix Network with anchor Matt Baseley.